 Included species.
 Brachylepas nervosa Alekseev, 2009.

 Remarks.
 The tall, subcylindrical carinae (dorsally reclined) and rostra (Fig. 2O, Fig. 26G) distinguish this genus from Brachylepas in which the rostra and carinae are low and blunt apically (Fig. 2P, Q).
 Cladistic analysis (Fig. 10A) did not resolve a polytomy between B. naissanti, Fallaxlepas and more derived brachylepadids, However, in its possession of tall rostra and carinae, the shape of the scuta and terga, and the strong, even terracing on the scuta and terga, Fallaxlepas appears to be closer to the pycnolepadids than do other brachylepadids.
 Indeed, Withers (1914a, 1923) originally placed Pollicipes fallax in the genus Pycnolepas (see Withers, 1935, p.
 372).

+Figure 26

 Fallaxlepas fallax (Darwin, 1851a)